 If you are concerned about your cash flow, you aren’t the only one.
 69% of small business owners have cash flow concerns that keep them up at night according to The State of Small Business Cash Flow by Intuit that surveyed 3,000 small business owners about their cash flow.
 Cash is king.
 Cash flow is the lifeblood of your business.
 If you run your own business, you are probably sick of hearing these phrases.
 Obviously you need cash on hand in order to keep operating your business.
-Unfortunately, selling to other businesses on credit terms can mean that you have plenty of revenue, but you could still fail.
+Unfortunately, selling to other businesses on credit terms can mean that you have plenty of revenue, but you could still fail without having strong small business cash flow.

 Small Business Cash Flow Problems